History of the First Spiritualist Church

 there.
 (It is a psychic pressure point.)
 Today it is no longer out

 of the main stream of traffic, but the energy remains consistently

 In 1930, The First Spiritual Society changed their name to the First Spiritualist Church.
 This was also the year the First Spiritualist Church celebrated its sixty-fifth anniversary.

 The Spiritualist Church belonged to several different Spiritualist Societies since its inception.
 The National Spiritualist Association which later became the National Spiritualist Association of Churches was one of the earliest associations to which the First Spiritualist Church belonged.
 The church was also a member of the California Branch, C.S.S.A.
-The church left this organization in 1934.
+The Church left this organization in 1934.

-Pastor Emily Davis was on the Supreme Council of the Federation of Spiritualist Churches to which the church belonged during her pastor ship.
-She attended annual meetings of the society.
+Pastor Emily Davis was on the Supreme Council of the Federation of Spiritualist Churches to which the Church belonged during her Pastorship.
+She attended annual meetings of the Society.

-During church services, people trained to give psychic messages serve on the platform.
+During church services, people trained to give psychic messages served on the platform.
 Until 1944, there was a strict dress code for the platform workers (Message Bearers as they were called then).
 Women were required to wear long dresses and men wore suits and ties.

-During the pastorship of Reverend Emily Davis', 1950-1975, classes were not allowed to be held in the church building.
+During the Pastorship of Reverend Emily Davis', 1950-1975, classes were not allowed to be held in the church building.
 Both she and Reverend Roberta Johnson, Pastor from 1976-1980, held classes at their homes as well as in the recreation hall in Landis Park located a short distance from the church.

 As early as 1899, when Mrs. Eldred taught courses in the occult

 The First Spiritualist Church of San Diego has had a long and colorful history.
-It has played a major role in the history of spiritualism in San Diego for more than one hundred years.
+It has played a major role in the history of Spiritualism in San Diego for more than one hundred years.
 It has progressed with the times, seeing many changes in San Diego as well as within its own parameters.